 6. Disregarding the needs of stakeholders

 Leaders prefer not to address matters outside their business matters, often afraid to step into uncharted territories.
-However, identifying and managing external stakeholders having interest or impact in the organisation is essential, even if those interests diverge from yours.
+However, identifying and managing external stakeholders having interest or impact in the organization is essential, even if those interests diverge from yours.

 But never underestimate the external factors on your business.
 Enhance your strategist leadership quality – be aware of your environment, connect the dots and pre-empt any risks or issues that you see at the horizon.
-Ask your team also to tune in – to learn about the environment, competitors, and anything else that could favour or oppose the success of your team.
+Ask your team also to tune in – to learn about the environment, competitors, and anything else that could favor or oppose the success of your team.

 What are your strengths & leadership qualities?

 As a leader, being aware of your strengths and leadership qualities is essential for tackling organizational challenges.
 Take the free HIGH5 strength test here to find out how to leverage your leadership qualities on the way of becoming a great leader.